No [CII] or dust detection in two Little Red Dots at z$_{\rm spec}$ > 7: Introduction

 \section{Introduction}

-Little Red Dots \citep[LRDs; e.g.,][]{Fujimoto2022Natur,Labbe2023b, Matthee2024, Barro2024} have emerged as one of the most intriguing populations studied with the JWST \citep{Gardner2023}.
+Little Red Dots \citep[LRDs; e.g.,][]{Fujimoto2022Natur,Labbe2025, Matthee2024, Barro2024} have emerged as one of the most intriguing populations studied with the JWST \citep{Gardner2023}.
 The term "LRDs" was first introduced by \cite{Matthee2024} to describe galaxies exhibiting broad H$\alpha$ emission lines, with a red point-source morphology.
 In a broader context, the name LRD has also been applied to a variety of compact, red sources -- predominantly at high redshifts ($z\gtrsim4$) -- with ``v-shaped" (blue UV and red optical slopes in rest-frame) spectral energy distributions (SEDs), based mainly on photometric measurements only.
 The samples of these sources overlap, contributing to the complexity of their classification.
-As a result, their nature has sparked significant debate, with interpretations ranging from dusty star-forming galaxies \citep[DSFGs;][]{Perez-Gonzalez2024, Labbe2023a, Baggen2024, Guia2024, Williams2024_RED} to AGN-dominated systems \citep[e.g.,][]{Kocevski2023, Kocevski2024, Ji2025}, and hybrid scenarios involving both stellar and AGN contributions dominating different parts of the SED \citep[e.g.,][]{Greene2024, Kokorev2024, Wangbingjie2024, Akins2025}.
+Most recent studies agree that LRDs involve a combination of stellar and AGN contributions, although there is ongoing debate over which component dominates \citep[e.g.,][]{Wangbingjie2024, Akins2025}.
+Some works emphasize a dusty star-forming galaxy-dominated interpretation \citep[e.g.,][]{Perez-Gonzalez2024, Labbe2023a, Baggen2024, Williams2024_RED}, while others find stronger evidence for AGN dominance \citep[e.g.,][]{Kocevski2023, Kocevski2025, Greene2024, Kokorev2024, Ji2025, Naidu2025_bhstar,deGraaff2025_lrd}.